 Synopsis

-Tree of Smoke – the name given to a ‘psyop’ that might or might not be hypothetical and might or might not be officially sanctioned – is Denis Johnson’s most gripping, visionary and ambitious work to date.
-Set across south-east Asia and the United States, and spanning two decades, it ostensibly tells the story of Skip Sands, a CIA spy who may or may not be engaged in psychological operations against the Viet Cong.
-Johnson takes the reader on a surreal, vivid journey, dipping in and out of characters’ lives to reveal fundamental truths at the heart of the human condition.
+Set across south-east Asia and the United States, and spanning two decades, Tree of Smoke tells the story of Skip Sands, a CIA spy who may or may not be engaged in psychological operations against the Viet Cong.
+Skating across Vietnam, the Philippines, and the United States, Johnson takes the reader on a surreal, vivid journey, dipping in and out of characters’s lives to reveal fundamental truths at the heart of the human condition.

-Now part of the Picador Collection, a series showcasing the very best of modern literature.
+Part of the Picador Collection, a series celebrating fifty years of Picador books and showcasing the best of modern literature.

 Details